What foods are adaptogens and what are their benefits?

-Benefits: “It has incredible benefits for the nervous system,” Clarissa Berry says.
+Benefits of lion's mane: “It has incredible benefits for the nervous system,” Clarissa Berry says.
 “It can boost mental performance, memory, and focus, making it a wonderful addition to your morning routine.
 It’s also mood-balancing, reduces inflammation, and supports healthy digestion.”
 If you're considering a Sunday reset routine, Lion’s mane could be a great way to wind down for the start of the new week.

 Research from the University of Malaya (opens in new tab) suggests it may also be protective against dementia, given its ability to stimulate the growth and repair of nerve cells.
-For this same reason, some experts believe lion’s mane may offer support for those with Lyme’s disease.
+For the same reason, some experts believe lion’s mane may offer support for those with Lyme’s disease.

 Other types of ginseng include American and Siberian, which are also considered adaptogens and offer similar benefits.

-Benefits: “It’s another adaptogen that provides a natural, caffeine-free energy boost and an increase in mental alertness,” says Berry.
+Benefits of panax: “It’s another adaptogen that provides a natural, caffeine-free energy boost and an increase in mental alertness,” says Berry.
 Some studies from the Medical School of Nantong University (opens in new tab) show that it can also improve memory and brain function, including memory and mood, help control blood sugar and strengthen the immune system.

 A further study of ginseng by Chonbuk National University (opens in new tab) suggests that the root can improve blood circulation, which as well as helping the muscles get what they need, aids the proper functioning of the digestive system.

-Benefits: “Maca has been found to improve the body’s hormone balance, and studies from Charles Sturt University (opens in new tab) show benefits for aiding symptoms of menopause, PMS, and male fertility,” Berry explains.
+Benefits of maca: “Maca has been found to improve the body’s hormone balance, and studies from Charles Sturt University (opens in new tab) show benefits for aiding symptoms of menopause, PMS, and male fertility,” Berry explains.
 “It may also improve libido and enhance mood.”

 What are the best adaptogens?

-Panax (otherwise known as Asian ginseng) is the best adaptogen if you’re considering which one is the most powerful.
+Panax, otherwise known as Asian ginseng, is the best adaptogen if you’re considering which one is the most powerful.
 According to the first comprehensive study on the herb by various departments at the Changchun University of Chinese Medicine (opens in new tab), it has two compounds: ginsenosides and gintonin, which offer a strong invigorating effect.

 The review found that these compounds can help to treat cardiovascular and metabolic diseases and improve the general quality of life, including sleep quality, mental health, and social functioning.